BorisTheBrave/sylves/docs/articles/grids/substitutiontilinggrid.md

 </table>

-> [!Note]
-> Unlike other Sylves grids, SubstitutionTilingGrid is not constant time.
-Tiles further from the origin take logarithmic time to evaluate.
-If this is a serious problem, consider fronting the grid with a PlanarLazyMeshGrid, which can cache the output in chunks.

 ## Cell co-ordinates

 The x, y, z values are concatenated to form a 24 byte string that encodes the path to a specific cell.
 The cells nearest the origin will have y=z=0, which is usually sufficient.